Today, I thought I'd show you the contents of my bookshelf, just to give you some idea of my reading tastes.

-So when it comes to buying books, I'm picky.
-I only request to get a book if I honestly see some real exceptional merit in it, and if it doesn't hold up, I get rid of it.
+So when it comes to getting books, I'm picky.
+I only add books to my wishlist that I honestly see some real exceptional merit in, and if they don't hold up, I get rid of them.
 Therefore, my bookshelf is very well-maintained.

 On to the second half of the first shelf.

-Moving to shelf two, the first half...
+Moving to shelf two, the first half.

 After that I have Pride and Prejudice and Zombies by Jane Austen and Seth Grahame-Smith.
 This was another book I won from the library in the monster set.
 Austen's Pride and Prejudice is, of course, a classic that I enjoy.
-I don't own it in print, but I have it on my Kindle, I believe.
+I don't own it in print, but I have it on my Kindle.
 Pride and Prejudice and Zombies made me a little leery, what with messing with a classic and adding zombies, of all things, but when I read it, I loved it.
-It's totally witty and amazing.
+It's witty and amazing.

 Oh!
 What's that peeking over the edge there?